h2oai/tutorials/Driverless AI/machine-learning-interpretability/machine-learning-interpretability.md

 - Partial dependence plots [6]
 - Random forest feature importance [6]

 **Note**: we will cover the above approaches, and we will explore various concepts around its primary functions.
+As well, for each approach, we will highlight the following points:
+- Scope of Interpretability
+- Appropriate Response Function Complexity
+- Understanding and Trust
+- Application Domain

 ### Machine Learning Interpretability Taxonomy